chryzsh/DarthSidious/general/from-network-access-to-domain-admin.md

 Other things to look for are port 443 as SSL certificates often contain domain names.
 In relation to that you should also look for Outlook Web Access portals.

+Depending on your goal, this step can potentially be skipped in favor of starting to enumerate the domain instead.
+You might discover domain admin is wonderfully close, and if that's your goal then spending a lot of time scanning for vulnerabilites is essentially a waste.
+However, you might discover machines in the domain vulnerable to MS17-010 and if they in fact are exploitable, you have very easy SYSTEM access on boxes.
+Note that port and vulnerability scanning inside a controlled network usually gets picked up by the blue team very fast.
+So it's not a good option if you're looking to be stealthy.

+**Technique**
+* Scan for vulnerabilites
+* Review results
+* Pick a target

 **Tools**
 * Nessus
-*
+* Nmap

-## Enumerate the domain
+## Automatically enumerating the domain

 **Goal: Discover computers, users, groups and GPOs**

 **Method**
 We want to learn as much as possible about the domain.
 That means identifying what computers are in the domain, which users and who these belong too.
 There will also be GPOs applied that can be enumerated.
 Certain domains may have several trusts too.
 Bloodhound is a key tool for this step.

-**Tools**
+**Technique**

-* Bloodhound
+* Run Bloodhound collection
-* PowerView
-* Empire
+* Look for DA sessions
+* Look for local admin

-## Identify paths to Domain Admin
+* Identify paths to Domain Admin

-**Goal: Make a plan for reaching DA**
-Bloodhound should already have given you this.
+Bloodhound should already have given you a path now.
 A default query in BH is "Shortest path do DA" which should give you a few options, granted the size and/or configuration of the domain.
 If not, however, manual enumeration is needed.

 **Tools**
 * Bloodhound
 * PowerView
+* Empire

 ## Manually enumerating the domain
 **Goal: **
 In a decently patched AD environment, there won't be any point in trying too hard to escalate privileges locally on a box.
 Usually if you are

 * Identify if the user you have is local admin on any machine.
-*
 * Possibly escalate privileges locally

 ## Move towards Domain Admin

 **Goal: Reaching a box with Domain Admin credentials on**

 Once a path has been laid out, you can start moving laterally in the domain.
-However, since AD is built the way it is
+However, since AD is built the way it is you don't necessarily have to pop shells all over the place.
+Not only does this increase the possibility of detection, but if the environment have the capabilities of remoting in to boxes, then that is a better option.

+This step depends a lot on the domain size and configuration.
+If every user has local administrator access on their workstations or there are hundreds of DAs, this step is usually trivial.

+**Technique**
+*

+**Tools**
+* Powershell
+* WinRM

 ## Hijack Domain Admin access